iTunes Hacks That Will Change Your Life | 2021

 • Windows XP: Documents and Settings\username\My Documents\My Music\iTunes

-Step 4: Transfer the entire iTunes folder to the new Mac PC with the help of external storage devices like pen drives, Hard disk, SD cards and so on.
+Step 4: Transfer the entire iTunes folder to the new Mac PC with the help of external storage devices like pen drives, Hard disks, SD cards, and so on.

 Note: Copy your iTunes folder to your music folder which is inside the user folder on Mac.

-Step 5: Once you have copied iTunes in your new Mac, you can go ahead and launch the app.
+Step 5: Once you have copied iTunes to your new Mac, you can go ahead and launch the app.

 How to Access a large iTunes library on an external drive?

 Note: Mac can read from and write to some Windows-formatted hard disks but that's not the case with NTFS disk.
-Additional software is used for NTFS disk.
-Hence, it is recommended to use Mac formatted hard drives(HS+).
+Additional software is used for the NTFS disk.
+Hence, it is recommended to use Mac-formatted hard drives(HS+).

 Location of library

-iTunes need to know where the library exists.
+iTunes needs to know where the library exists.
 In order to do that follow the below steps

 Step 2: Click on Edit → Preferences.